 I am a National Science Foundation Graduate Research Fellow.
 For my Master's thesis, I developed state-of-the-art models for unsupervised spoken lecture segmentation.
+Most recently I was involved in the research and development effort behind Amazon's flagship Echo Natural Language Understanding device.
 In the summer of 2010, I interned with the Google Machine Translation Group .
 During the summer of 2007, I was advised by Kristina Toutanova as part of my research internship at the Microsoft Research Natural Language Processing group.

 Spring, 2011: TA for 6.863: Natural Language Processing

 Fall, 2007: TA for 6.864: Advanced Natural Language Processing (Prof. Michael Collins)

 S. Fong, I. Malioutov, B. Yankama, and R.C.
 Berwick.
 Treebank Parsing and Knowledge of Language.
 In Cognitive Aspects of Computational Language Acquisition.
 Villavincencio, A.; Poibeau, T.; Korhonen, A.; Alishahi, A. (Eds.)
 Springer, 2013.

 Igor Malioutov, Robert Berwick.
 Improving Statistical Parsing by Linguistic Regularization .
 In Proceedings of ISDA, 2010.